 Partnership and collaboration are essential to achieving this.
 No one organisation can achieve this alone.

-Firetree Trust does not intend to exist in perpetuity but rather allocate all its assets (financial and non-financial) towards achieving the above goal.
+Firetree Trust does not intend to exist in perpetuity but rather to effectively allocate all its assets (financial and non-financial) towards achieving its mission.